gv-prashanth/prime-art/README.md

 # prime-art
-Generate ascii art for a given picture which also ends up being a prime number.
+Create ascii art for a given matrix which also ends up being a prime number.